lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

 Some additional features that I would like to implement in the future are:

 * To increase replay-ability of the quiz, I would like to increase the pool of available questions and display only a proportion of these during each game.
 This would mean that the user could play the game many times over and be asked questions they have not seen before, on each playthrough.
-* To supplement the quiz and add more value for the user, I would like implement a quote generator.
+* To supplement the quiz and add more value for the user, I would like to implement a quote generator.
 This would have options to select a Friends character and view a selection of randomised quotes from them, as well as options to select an episode and receive randomised quotes from that episode.
 * I would also like to add an episode selector feature.
 The user would be able to select a category (such as birthdays, weddings, Christmas etc) and receive a list of episodes which meet this criteria.
 The user would also be able to select a mood from a pre-defined list (e.g. I want to cry, I want to feel motivated etc) and receive a list of recommended episodes based on that mood.
 * I have also written all the content for a 6-question ‘which character are you most like' quiz that I would like to add to the site at a later stage.